popalltheshells/warrung-buffet/README.md

 ############################################################################################################################################################
-# This script was made because I was too lazy to do research on stock consensus rating.				  					   #
+# This script was made because I was too lazy to do research on stock consensus rating.
 # This script automates that and more.
 Please enjoy.
-This is called warung buffet because it's another version of "Warren Buffet" that old legend.	   #
+This is called warung buffet because it's another version of "Warren Buffet" that old legend.
-# However, this script does not have the ability to think like he does.						                                           #
+# However, this script does not have the ability to think like he does.
-# Pretty much the rip off version of warren = warung (which is what we call an insanely good side-street 'restaurants' in Indonesia)		  	   #
+# Pretty much the rip off version of warren = warung (which is what we call an insanely good street-side 'restaurants' in Indonesia)
 ############################################################################################################################################################

 1. thestockmarketwatch.py is to grab consensus rating from thestockmarketwatch.com but only works for NASDAQ and NYSE